matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 ## Front-end integration

-Let's create another folder `greeter-front-end`, where we will build the front-end for our dApp.
-In this tutorial, we will use `Vue` as the framework of our choice, but the process will be quite similar regardless of the framework you use.

 ### Setting up the project

-To focus on the specifics of using the `zksync-web3` SDK, we created a template, with all the HTML & CSS ready to use.
+In this tutorial, we will use `Vue` as the web framework of our choice, but the process will be quite similar regardless of the framework you use.
+To focus on the specifics of using the `zksync-web3` SDK, we created a template, with all the front-end work done.
+The only thing left is to interact with zkSync smart contract.

 Clone it: